Dodgers 7, Padres 5 – 2024 NLDS Game 1: Shohei & Teoscar come up with the big hits, pen goes 6 shutout

 To their credit, they didn’t stop putting the pressure on.
 With one out in the 4th, Edman reached on a bunt single, Rojas followed with a single of his own, and Cease was removed for a lefty-lefty matchup for Ohtani in Adrian Morejon.
 Well, Ohtani responded by blooping a single into center to load the bases, and the lead was cut to one after a wild pitch was uncorked to score Edman.

-Jeremiah Estrada then entered and Teoscar Hernandez responded with a two-run single to center that gave the Dodgers the lead after Merrill sorta misplayed it for a 6-5 lead.
+That was frustrating, but Jeremiah Estrada then entered and Teoscar responded with a two-run single to center that gave the Dodgers the lead after Merrill sorta misplayed it.
+6-5.

-Meanwhile, it was on the Dodgers pen to cover six innings, and they started in the 4th with Ryan Brasier, who gave up a one-out double but nothing else.
+Meanwhile, it was on the Dodgers pen to cover six innings, a daunting task for any pen.
+They started well in the 4th with Ryan Brasier, who gave up a one-out double but nothing else.
 Brasier also got the first two outs of the 5th before turning it over to Alex Vesia, who got a strikeout.

 Vesia then repeated the same formula as Brasier, getting the next two batters in the 6th before giving it to Evan Phillips, who got the final out of the inning.
 He then was given the 7th, getting through the brutal lefty matchups and Tatis to give the Dodgers a scoreless four outs.